toqeers/code-test/README.txt

 HOW TO RUN THE APPLICATION
-Unzip the source code, it should create code-test folder move to new folder i.e. cd code-test code is already built, but if you want you can build it with command "./gradlew clean build" otherwise skip this step move to build/libs folder
+clone this repository, it should create folder code-test move to new folder i.e. cd code-test code is already built, but if you want you can build it with command "./gradlew clean build" otherwise skip this step move to build/libs folder